Macpherson Family

 Duncan Macpherson

-After being evicted from their property they left Newcastle in 1868 and shifted through the bush and scrub with horses and bullock wagons.
-They started over near the Yarra Yarra Lakes, in an unnamed district considered a remote and unworthy stretch of land between the Victoria Plains and Upper Irwin.
+After being evicted from their leased property, they left Newcastle in 1868 and shifted through the bush and scrub with horses and bullock wagons.
+They started over near the Mulliah or Yarra Yarra Lakes, in an unnamed district considered an unworthy stretch of land located between Victoria Plains and the Irwin River.

 Right: One of the tartans of Clan Macpherson

-Above: Map showing pastoral leases in central Carnamah in 1879
+Below: Map showing pastoral leases in Carnamah in 1879

 Right: George Macpherson (1863-1904)

 Just before Christmas in 1904, while returning from a shooting expedition, George’s gun discharged and shot him in the arm.
 He was rushed to the railway siding and taken to Perth, where they amputated his arm.
-The operation went well however he was reported to have died from the shock the next day.
+The operation went well however he was reported to have died from shock on Christmas Day.

 George Macpherson